feefles/ese350/lab3.md

 ### Question 8.
 Explain why you used prescalars.
 The prescalar was more necessary for some parts than others.
 For generating the waveform, a prescalar of 8 seemed like a good choice.
 We didn't have a very specific range of frequencies to work off of.
 It was more important for the 4ms interrupt in part 3.
 That had to be set to a prescalar of 256 in order to get the output compare within the required 65536 imposed by the 16 bit timer.
 You'll see in the code we set OCR2A = 0xFA, which is 250.

-### Question 9.
-Discuss the advantages and disadvantages of using CTC vs interrupt based waveform generation.